LettucePie/toybox/README.md

  - A Toy can be "focused" into view with it's own camera
    - Camera focus must be escapable

+## How to make a Toy
+This app will be using a standardization system for each toy.
+To briefly understand what is required, read through the "load_toy" function on `play.gd` and the variables of `toys/toy_meta.gd`.

  ### Feature Ideas

  Just jotting some brainstorm stuff down here don't mind me.